asadja/node-mysql-orm/README.md

 mysql-orm [![Build Status](https://travis-ci.org/battlesnake/node-mysql-orm.svg?branch=master)](https://travis-ci.org/battlesnake/node-mysql-orm) [![NPM version](https://badge.fury.io/js/mysql-orm.svg)](http://badge.fury.io/js/mysql-orm)
 ==============

-For node.js: MySQL wrapper providing object mapping, automatic table generation via JSON schema, automatic foreign key generation and resolution, indexes, default values, reference options and more.
+MySQL wrapper for node.js with focus on foreign keys.
+Why bother choosing an RDBMS over NoSQL if you're not using relations and constraints?
+Usually this is due to the convenience of JOINs and a poor knowledge of SQL's true capabilities...

+Relations, referential integrity, lookups and constraints are so easy in this package that you barely realise you're using them.
+A colon here and there in the very readable JSON schema, create the ORM, and you now have a database with:
+- indexes
+- unique constraints
+- foreign constraints with reference options
+- nullable fields (where you request them)
+- default values (where you request them)
+- automatic creation of missing tables/database
+- automatic initialization of tables that didn't exist (default data specified as JSON)
+- automatic (de)serialization if you provide a serialize and deserialize function
+- automatic JSON fields already provided using the above (de)serialization
+- automatic checking that one and only one record is returned when you just want one.
+- much more to come..

 A test is given in the `./tests/` folder, which should demonstrate most of the core functionality.
 The components of this module (`load.js`, `read.js`, etc) are documented too, giving considerably more detail than this README.
 Inline documentation is provided in the source files, and HTML versions in the docs/ folder.

-I recommend using the HTML documentation rather than the documentation below, as the HTML documentation is up-to-date.
+I recommend using the HTML documentation rather than the documentation below, as the HTML documentation is generated from the source files and thus is up-to-date.

 # Install